containerbook/containerbook/index.rst

 We are heavily working on this book and that means several things:

 #. **It's not done**.
 We will be releasing new chapters from time to time and updating existing chapters on the go.
 #. **We love your support**.
-If you find any errors or have suggestions, please use our feedback system (the |issues| links).
+If you find any errors or have suggestions, please use our feedback system (the "Create" and "View" links on the top of each page).
 It will create a new ticket-entry in our ticket system and help us to keep track.
 #. **Be patient.** We are working in our spare time on the book and we depend on the support of our companies and family.

 **Enjoy!**

 .. rubric:: Content

 .. toctree::
     :numbered: